Cafeteria and Menus

 Cafeteria Expectations:

-Free or reduced price meals are provided to those children who qualify for such benefits according to specified family size and income standards.
-The application for Free and Reduced-Price Meals must be submitted each school year.
+An application for Free and Reduced-Price Meals may qualify families for benefits according to specified family size and income standards.
+A new application for Free and Reduced-Price Meals must be submitted every school year.

 USDA Nondiscrimination Statement